 - your B.Sc. or higher degree certificate incl. a list of all courses and grades (transcripts of records, if available final copy otherwise preliminary one (if you have no B.Sc. or M.Sc. yet, please see the FAQ )

-- at least 10 ECTS of course work in statistics, spatial data handling or programming (please list them in your CV)
+- at least 10 ECTS of course work remote sensing or spatial data analysis (please list them in your CV)

 - a B.Sc./M.Sc. within an English study program or a certificate of English language proficiency (at least: TOEFL: 72; IELTS: 6.0; HZB: 7; GER: B2 (Abiturniveau))

 - certificate of basic German language skills (can be handed in one year after acceptance to the study program.
 The corresponding language course if offered by the university and is recommended anyways to gain a basic knowledge of German within the first year of EAGLE)

 We will review all applications and if you are eligible to study in the EAGLE M.Sc. program you will be invited for an interview (in person or online) before a final decision ís made.